mixxxdj/manual/source/chapters/configuration.rst

 | GNU Linux / JACK (Advanced) | Good    |
 +-----------------------------+---------+

-On Windows, if an ASIO driver is not available for your operating system, you can try installing `ASIO4ALL <http://asio4all.com>`_, a low-latency audio driver for WDM audio devices.
+On Windows, if there is a native ASIO driver available for your soundcard, it might be the best choice to achieve a low latency, since it usually bypasses the windows kernel.

+For an ASIO Setup, every soundcards need to provide its own ASIO driver.
+If this is not the case, just use the WDM-KS API.
+To solve specific problems, you may consider to use `ASIO4ALL <http://asio4all.com>`_, a thin wrapper around the WDM-KS API.
+But be aware that this introduces another degree of complexity and does not improve the latency.

 On GNU/Linux, ALSA is the simplest sound API to configure.
 Using ALSA will prevent any other programs from using the sound card(s) that Mixxx is using.